pubnub/pubnub-mcp-server/resources/sdk_docs/dart_overview.md

 # Dart API & SDK Docs 7.0.1

-This guide demonstrates core PubNub concepts in Dart:
+This guide shows core PubNub usage in Dart/Flutter:
-- Setup and configuration
+- Setting up a connection
-- Publishing messages
+- Sending messages
-- Receiving messages in real time (subscriptions and listeners)
+- Receiving messages in real-time

 ## Overview

+Use PubNub for real-time messaging in Dart across:
+- Flutter app development (mobile/web)
+- Non-Flutter platforms (server-side, CLI)

-Use PubNub’s Dart SDK for Flutter and non-Flutter environments.
-Core APIs are the same; lifecycle/UI handling differs by platform.
-Choose keys per environment (dev/prod recommended separately).
+Core APIs are the same; lifecycle/UI differ.

 ## Prerequisites

 - Basic Dart knowledge
-- Flutter SDK or Dart SDK
+- Flutter SDK or Dart SDK installed
 - IDE (VS Code, Android Studio, etc.)
-- PubNub account with publish/subscribe keys
+- PubNub account and keyset

 ## Setup

 ### Get your PubNub keys

-- Sign in or create an account in the PubNub Admin Portal.
+- Sign in or create an account on the PubNub Admin Portal.
+- Create an app and keyset.
-- Create an app; locate publish and subscribe keys in the keyset.
+- Get publish and subscribe keys (use separate keysets for dev/prod).

 ### Install the SDK

-Use the latest SDK version.
+Always use the latest SDK version.

 - Flutter app development
 - Non-Flutter platforms